 - Every time I’ve listened to my gut things worked out well.
 I’m not sure why.
 But it seems my body is smarter than my mind.

 - You can’t control what will happen to you.
 But in my experience if you do everything within your power to get what you want things will usually work out favorably.

 - Watch Standup comedy.
 It’s good for your heart.

-13 Books that changed my life at the time.
-(In no particular order).
+12 Books that changed my life at the time.
+(Ordered by my age when I read them).